PreciselyData/SpatialAnalytics/docs/getting-started/azure-aks/prepare_aks_cluster.md

 \
 \

-###  2.3 Install Ingress-NGINX controller {#Step2:PrepareAKScluster-2.3InstallIngress-NGINXcontroller}
+###  2.3 Install Ingress-NGINX controller

+---
+**NOTE** If you would like to setup TLS for HTTPS traffic follow official azure docs: https://docs.microsoft.com/en-us/azure/aks/ingress-tls?tabs=azure-cli

+---

 \
 In the Cloud Shell,